 - Communicating through the proper channels: In order to protect your privacy, all course email correspondence must be done through a valid OSU name.number or Buckeyemail account, or through the course website (CarmenCanvas).
 It is your responsibility to make sure that any email messages you send to us are received, and you need to carefully read through all correspondence sent to you by your teaching assistant or by the instructor (and make sure this does not end up in your Junk folder!).
 If you send an email message and get no reply within 48 hours, please send that message again. - Writing style: While there is no need to participate in class discussions as if you were writing a research paper, you should remember to write using good grammar, spelling, and punctuation.
-Informality (including an occasional emoticon) is fine. - Tone and civility: We want to maintain a supportive learning community where everyone feels safe and where people can disagree amicably.
+Informality (including an occasional emotion) is fine.
+We also expect you to cite your sources if you are posting anything that is not your own original work. - Tone and civility: We want to maintain a supportive learning community where everyone feels safe and where people can disagree amicably.
 Please be respectful of your peers and instructors in all communications. - Backing up your work: If you plan to post something lengthy in one of the discussion forums, consider composing your work offline, in a word processor, where you can save your work, and then copy it into the CarmenCanvas discussion forum.